Shehan Karunatilaka: The Seven Moons of Maali Almeida (2022)

 Karunatilaka wrote his second novel in various versions with different titles.
 When the first draft was shortlisted for the Gratiaen Prize in 2015, it was titled Devil Dance.
 It was originally published in the Indian subcontinent as Chats with the Dead in 2020 by Penguin India.
 Karunatilaka struggled to find an international publisher for the novel because most deemed Sri Lankan politics "esoteric and confusing" and many felt "the mythology and worldbuilding was impenetrable, and difficult for Western readers."
 The independent British publishing house Sort of Books agreed to publish the novel after editing to "make it familiar to Western readers."
 Karunatilaka revised the work for two years due to its publication being delayed by the COVID-19 pandemic.
 Karunatilaka said, "I'd say it's the same book, but it benefits from two years of tightening and is much more accessible.
 It is a bit confusing to have the same book with two different titles, but I think the eventual play is that The Seven Moons of Maali Almeida will become the definitive title and text."

-Published in August 2022 by Sort of Books, The Seven Moons of Maali Almeida won 2022 Booker Prize, announced at a ceremony at The Roundhouse in London on 17 October 2022.
+Published in August 2022 by Sort of Books, The Seven Moons of Maali Almeida won the 2022 Booker Prize, announced at a ceremony at The Roundhouse in London on 17 October 2022.
 The judges said that the novel "fizzes with energy, imagery and ideas against a broad, surreal vision of the Sri Lankan civil wars.
 Slyly, angrily comic."
 Charlie Connelly's review in The New European characterised the novel as "part ghost story, part whodunnit, part political satire ... a wonderful book about Sri Lanka, friendship, grief and the afterlife".